-Motivation and management of personal practice Punctual and reliable.
-Willingness to undertake additional professional responsibilities at local level.
-Good personal organizational and prioritization skills, achieve deadlines.
 Takes responsibility for personal practice and is able to cope well with stressful situations.
 Commitment to continuing medical education and professional development.
 Flexible and adaptable attitude.
+Willingness to undertake additional professional responsibilities at local level.
 Commitment to post Demonstrates enthusiasm for Devon as a place to live and work.